 The American Bus Benchmarking Group (ABBG) and the Group of North American Light Rail Systems (GOAL) through the Imperial College, London, England, also conduct Customer Satisfaction Surveys on behalf of each member transit agency.
-Only two years of information is available due to GOAL starting surveys in 2017.
+Only four years of information is available due to GOAL starting surveys in 2017.

 The following section shows a graphical presentation of how our riders perceive Metro's Bus and Rail operations.
 Where the questions are similar in nature, both charts are displayed.
-The bus evaluations charts are colored in beige and the rail evaluations charts colored in blue.
+The bus evaluations charts have a white background and the rail evaluations charts have a blue background.